 Talking Together is our befriending project, connecting people through weekly telephone calls that can help to reduce loneliness, build friendships, and provide support for mental wellbeing.

-Official data from the Office for National Statistics shows that rates of depression doubled during the COVID pandemic.
-One of the major causes of depression is isolation, so Trust Links set up Talking Together to help people connect with one another.
-Talking Together gives adults who may be feeling isolated, anxious or depressed the opportunity to speak regularly to volunteers about their concerns, fears and issues.
+Over the last few years, rates of depression have doubled.
+One of the major causes of depression is loneliness; Talking Together gives adults who may be feeling isolated, anxious or depressed the opportunity to speak regularly to volunteers about their concerns, fears and issues.

 Each week you can receive a call from your designated volunteer for a friendly chat, and share how you are feeling in a safe, supportive and confidential way.